-- 1. Check if the subject meets age criterion2 at the last day of the reporting year:3 - a.
+- 1. Check if the subject meets age criterion3 at the last day of the reporting year: 4 - a.
 If age criterion is met, then proceed to next step. - b.
 If age criterion is not met or there are missing or invalid field codes (e.g., date of birth), then STOP processing.
-This subject does not get counted in the denominator. - 2.
-Check if subject is continuously enrolled for at least 180 days during the reporting year:4 - a.
+This subject is not counted in the denominator. - 2.
+Check if subject is continuously enrolled for at least 180 days during the reporting year:5 - a.
 If subject meets continuous enrollment criterion, then include in denominator; proceed to next step. - b.
 If subject does not meet enrollment criterion, then STOP processing.
-This subject does not get counted in the denominator.
+This subject is not counted in the denominator.